Luke-zm/DSI_Proj/project_3/README.md

 Believe me, nintendo and sony had a long history of war between them...([Read more here](https://venturebeat.com/games/the-story-behind-nintendos-betrayal-of-sony-and-how-it-created-its-fiercest-rival/))
 I defientely wouldn't want to mix up nintendo and sony...
 So...
-I have to create some way to distinguish the nintendo posts from sony!
+I have to create some way to distinguish the nintendo posts from playstation!
 By using a classifier and my NLP techniques.
 I decided to gather some reddit posts and make a classifier which can identify is the post is from r/nintendo or r/playstation.